25th-engineer/Data-structure-experiments-of-Hefei-University-of-Technology/ReadMe.txt

 ========================================================================
-       CONSOLE APPLICATION : _LinkedStack
+       CONSOLE APPLICATION : SeqCircleQueue
 ========================================================================

-AppWizard has created this _LinkedStack application for you.
+AppWizard has created this SeqCircleQueue application for you.

-This file contains a summary of what you will find in each of the files that make up your _LinkedStack application.
+This file contains a summary of what you will find in each of the files that make up your SeqCircleQueue application.

-_LinkedStack.dsp
+SeqCircleQueue.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.

-_LinkedStack.cpp
+SeqCircleQueue.cpp
     This is the main application source file.